 This course is designed to be the equivalent of a two-semester college introductory biology course.
 It is extensive in coverage of material, depth of content, as well as pace and rigor.
 The AP Biology course is designed to enable students to develop advanced inquiry and reasoning skills, such as designing a plan for collecting data, analyzing data, applying mathematical routines, and connecting concepts in and across domains.
 The result will be readiness for the study of advanced topics in subsequent college courses - a goal of every AP course.
 This course has a strong emphasis on science practices, encouraging students to develop ways to coordinate knowledge and skills in order to accomplish a goal or task.
 The science practices enable you to establish lines of evidence and use them to develop and refine testable explanations and predictions of natural phenomena.
 Topics include, but are not limited to, evolution, cellular processes, genetics and information transfer and interactions among systems.

-Enrollment in this course requires participation in two mandatory Saturday study sessions.
+All students who take this course must take the AP Biology Examination in May, at their own expense, in order to receive credit for the course and will participate in two Saturday study sessions.